Hi. I'm David Davisson. I am the Information Literacy Librarian at the Macdonald-Kelce Library at The University of Tampa.

 I help students learn to be better scholars.

-I also develop our collection to help support Criminology and Criminal Justice, Geography, History, Legal Studies, Military Science, Philosophy, Political Science and International Studies, Religion, and Sociology.
+I also develop our collection to help support Criminology and Criminal Justice, Geography, History, Law & Legal Studies, Mathematics, Military Science, Philosophy, Political Science and International Studies, Religion, and Sociology.

 I oversee the library instruction presentations.
 There is quite a bit available at the Introduction to Library Research guide.
 If you have any questions about library presentations or library instruction, please get in touch.
 Below are the answers to some frequently asked questions.